-TABLE 6: YTF clustering results using the proposed Approximate Rank-Order clustering, with randomized k-d tree nearest neighbor approximation.
-Time is given as HH:MM:SS, measured using 20 cores of a Intel Xeon CPU clocked at 2.5 GHz.
+To investigate the impact of the high number of similar frames in each video on our algorithm, we also performed clustering after TABLE 6: YTF clustering results using the proposed Approximate Rank-Order clustering for clustering all frames in the dataset, and for randomly sampling 3 frames per video.
+Time is given as HH:MM:SS, measured using 20 cores of an Intel Xeon CPU clocked at 2.5 GHz.